-490 In agreement with studies reporting that women in the general population may 491 overestimate their body size (Johnson et al., 2008), but in disagreement with other findings 492 that instead suggest that women tend to underestimate their body size in the general 493 population (Monteath & McCabe, 1997; Robinson, 2017), we found that middle-aged women 494 with greater body parts concerns reported greater over-estimations in the perception of their 495 perceived actual body image.
-We did not observe the same outcome in younger women, who 496 were almost accurate.
-Similar results were also obtained by Deeks and McCabe (2001) who 497 reported that when middle-aged women were asked to pick a 'silhouette' which best 498 corresponded to their perceived actual body size, they chose a larger figure than was 499 objectively true.
-Critically and consistent with our findings, in Deeks and McCabe (2001)' 500 study, it was middle-aged women who displayed higher dissatisfaction with specific body 501 parts (lower and mid torso).
-As these regions are typically judged as larger than their actual 502 size (Smeets et al., 2009) possibly due to these areas being more prone to the effects of aging 503 (Genazzani & Gambacciani, 2006; Vanina et al., 2002), it may be plausible that 504 overestimation of body size for middle-aged women may have occurred if focus was placed 505 on those body parts of greater concern, when making their judgements (Kittler et al., 2007).
-506 Both younger and middle-aged women over-estimate their perceived current body 507 size with increasing BMI, thus suggesting that as BMI increases over the lifetime, this factor
+In agreement with studies reporting that women in the general population may overestimate their body size (Johnson et al. 2008), but in disagreement with other findings that instead suggest that women tend to underestimate their body size in the general population (Monteath and McCabe 1997; Robinson 2017), we found that middle-aged women with greater body parts concerns reported greater overestimations in the perception of their perceived actual body image.
+We did not observe the same outcome in younger women, who were almost accurate.
+Similar results were also obtained by Deeks and McCabe (2001) who reported that when middle-aged women were asked to pick a 'silhouette' which best corresponded to their perceived actual body size, they chose a larger figure than was objectively true.
+Critically and consistent with our findings, in Deeks and McCabe's (2001) study, it was the middle-aged women who displayed higher dissatisfaction with specific body parts (lower and mid torso).

+As these regions are typically judged as larger than their actual size (Smeets et al. 2009) possibly due to these areas being more prone to the effects of ageing (Genazzani and Gambacciani 2006; Vanina et al. 2002), it may be plausible that overestimation of body size for middle-aged women may have occurred if focus was placed on those body parts of greater concern, when making their judgements (Kittler et al. 2007).
-508 continues to influence body image perceptions similarly (Holsen et al., 2012).
-This finding is 509 in line with research by Wardle et al. (2006), who found that even young women with healthy

-510 BMI inaccurately overestimated their body size.
-Likewise, as found in Thaler et al. (2018),

-511 Toveé et al. (2003) and Zamariola et al. (2017), estimation of perceived actual body size was

-- 512 predicted by BMI, so that women with higher BMI's demonstrated an overestimated - 513 perception of their perceived actual body image.
+Both younger and middle-aged women overestimate their perceived current body size with increasing BMI, thus suggesting that as BMI increases over the lifetime, this factor continues to influence body image perceptions similarly (Holsen et al. 2012).
+This finding is in line with research by Wardle et al. (2006), who found that even young women with healthy BMI inaccurately overestimated their body size.
+Likewise, as found in Thaler et al. (2018), Tovée et al. (2003) and Zamariola et al. (2017), estimation of perceived actual body size was predicted by BMI so that women with higher BMI's demonstrated an overestimated perception of their perceived actual body image.

-514 A possible explanation for this finding is that body size distortion could occur as a 515 result of an individual's real body weight, as well as societal pressures to obtain a thin body 516 size.
-Particularly women with higher BMI's may have had greater discrepancies in their 517 ability to estimate their own body size, as they may perceive their body to be significantly larger than what society classes as thin, which as a result may distort their own mental image 518 519 of the self (Arciszewski et al., 2012; Zamariola et al., 2017).
-Societal stigmatisation of greater 520 weight may have also fed into body image concerns for these women, which has been 521 previously associated with overestimations of body size (Thaler et al., 2018).
+A possible explanation for this finding is that body size distortion could occur as a result of an individual's real body weight, as well as societal pressures to obtain a thin body size.
+Particularly women with higher BMI's may have had greater discrepancies in their ability to estimate their own body size, as they may perceive their body to be significantly larger than what society classes as thin, which as a result may distort their own mental image of the self (Arciszewski et al. 2012; Zamariola et al. 2017).
+Societal stigmatization of greater weight may have also fed into body image concerns for these women, which has been previously associated with overestimations of body size (Thaler et al. 2018).

-An additional explanation could be that as larger body sizes are more typical in middle-aged women of Western societies (Sowers et al., 2007), this may have impacted and altered perceptions of a body silhouette classed as the 'norm', compared to a body size classed as being overweight (Robinson, 2007; Robinson & Kirkham, 2014).
+An additional explanation could be that as larger body sizes are more typical in middle-aged women of Western societies (Sowers et al. 2007), this may have impacted and altered perceptions of a body silhouette classed as the 'norm', compared with a body size classed as being overweight (Robinson 2017; Robinson and Kirkham 2014).